 When consumed, garlic releases nitric oxide, which is known to relax blood vessels and lower blood pressure.
 That helps improve blood flow through the arteries as well as the extremities such as the limbs.

-By improving the blood flow, garlic is expected to help in reducing tiredness and increasing endurance.
+By improving blood flow, garlic is expected to reduce tiredness and increase endurance.
 In animal trials, garlic is found to increase exercise performance.
 So garlic is thought to be an anti-fatigue agent.

 In fact, in some human trials, garlic improved exercise tolerance.
-That is, at the highest exertion levels, it did not allow the heart rate to go as high as it did without consumption of garlic.
-Also, it reduced the work load on the heart during the exercise.
+That is, at the highest exertion levels, it did not allow the heart rate to go as high as it did without the consumption of garlic.
+Also, it reduced the workload on the heart during exercise.
 But the trial was conducted in patients who had heart disease, i.e., people with impaired cardiovascular health.

 Some other trials have shown that garlic improved VO2 max and endurance performance in college endurance athletes during a treadmill running test.